 Activity planned 2018/19 Brief description of the purpose and intended outcomes from the partnership/collaborative activity.
 Governance arrangements and details of partners involved.
-Continuation of support for Community Asset Transfer To continue to support the co- ordination of the CAT process project. corporately.
-Cabinet.
+Continuation of support for Community Asset Transfer project.
+To continue to support the co- ordination of the CAT process corporately.
+CAT Group, Insight Board and Cabinet.
 Joint Scrutiny arrangements associated with the Cardiff Capital Region City Deal.
 To explore and develop joint scrutiny arrangements for the Cardiff Capital Region City Deal.
-City Deal regional Partners are made
+The Cardiff Capital Region City Deal City Deal regional Partners are made up of 10 local authorities in the South East region, i.e. the Vale of Glamorgan, Cardiff, Rhonda Cynon Taff, Merthyr, Caerphilly Monmouthshire, Bridgend, Blaenau Gwent, Torfaen and Newport.